 4. Zip Lining

 For a serious thrill, try zip-lining.
 Believe it or not, this adventure is loved by people of all ages.
 Poised high above the ground, safely strapped in, you’ll cruise through courses that will give you more than a few shots of adrenaline.
 Try one of the four lines at Big Sky Resort, which are tailored to various ages and abilities.
-Yellowstone Zip has locations in Gardiner and Gallatin Canyon.
-Or check out Geyser Whitewater Exhibitions.
+Yellowstone Zipline has locations in Gardiner and Gallatin Canyon.
+Or check out Geyser Whitewater Exhibitions or Yellowstone Aerial Adventures in West Yellowstone.

 5. Stand Up Paddle Board Rentals